cloudmesh-community/hid-sp18-511/notebook.md

 * Assignment 7.30(Swagger): This is for residential students - N/A
 * Assignment 7.31(Swagger): Cloud and Big Data Rest Service with Swagger - 03/05/2018
 * Assignment 7.32(Swagger): Cloud and Big Data Rest Service with Swagger - Part B- 03/10/2018
-* Assignment 7.32(Swagger): Cloud and Big Data Rest Service with Swagger - Part C- 03/10/2018
+* Assignment 7.33(Swagger): Cloud and Big Data Rest Service with Swagger - Part C- 03/10/2018
 * Assignment: 7.34(Technology Paper) - 03/20
 * Assignment: 7.35(Tutorial) - 03/26

 #	Assignments in progress
 * Assignment: 7.29(AI Cloud Service) - started working on this
-* Assignment: Project.
+* Assignment: 7.36(Project)
-  * worked on the proposal document, started coding (created Ansibles tasks for setting up the secuity group, setup public and private key, provisioning of EC2 instances - 04/03/2018
+  * Worked on the proposal document, started coding (created Ansibles tasks for setting up the secuity group, setup public and private key, provisioning of EC2 instances - 04/03/2018
+  * Implemented review comments in the proposal document

 #	Handbook
 ##	Communication Track